STNETRadio/Doc/googleworks/signin.md

 ## Login Instructions

 1. Go to the website [accounts.google.com](https://accounts.google.com/)
-2. Enter your username, such as yourname@stnetradio.co
+2. Enter your username, such as yourname@stnetradio.com
 3. Click "Next"
 4. Enter your password
 5. Click "Sign In"

-If you forget your password, please contact the support team via email at [team@stnetradio.co](mailto:team@stnetradio.co) to request a backup password.
+If you forget your password, please contact the support team via email at [team@stnetradio.com](mailto:team@stnetradio.com) to request a backup password.
 For the security of your data, please read the recommendations [here](reset.md).